 In his spare time, Mike enjoys spending time in the great outdoors (skiing, biking, camping) with his family.
-He loves collegiate sports, and usually reads Wodehouse or Tolkien before bed.
+He also loves, to an inordinate degree, collegiate sports,Wodehouse, and Tolkien.